LG WM9000HVA Spider Arm and Drum Bearing Replacement — Step-by-Step

 Step 1: Preparation and Safety

-2. Use your multimeter set to AC voltage to verify no power is present at the outlet
+2. Use your multimeter set to AC voltage to verify no power is present.

-4. Open the washer door and place a towel on the floor to absorb residual water
+4. Open the washer door and place a towel on the floor to absorb any residual water.

 Step 2: Front Panel Removal